29 April 2025

 Later she had a stage training at the Max-Reinhardt-Seminar.
 At the final presentation in 1950 she was discovered by Berthold Viertel and engaged for the prestigious Burgtheater, where she would be a contract player until 1993.

-In the comedies Der alte Sünder/The Old Sinner (Franz Antel, 1951) and Zwei in einem Auto/Two in a car (Ernst Marischka, 1951) she played her typical character, the clean and spontaneous girl from Vienna.
+In 1951, she made her film debut in Asphalt (Harald Röbbeling, 1951) as a girl who becomes a prostitute.
+In the comedies Der alte Sünder / The Old Sinner (Franz Antel, 1951) and Zwei in einem Auto / Two in a car (Ernst Marischka, 1951), she played her typical character, the clean and spontaneous girl from Vienna.

-She became a film star with her sweet and charming role in the operetta Die Försterchristl/The Forester's Daughter (Arthur Maria Rabenalt, 1952) opposite Will Quadflieg.
+She became a film star with her sweet and charming role in the operetta Die Försterchristl / The Forester's Daughter (Arthur Maria Rabenalt, 1952) opposite Will Quadflieg.

 Johanna Matz